-Fleming’s shyness, his being, “not a great lecturer” as acknowledged by Allison, may in part account for the poor reception received at the first reading of the initial paper describing lysozyme.
+Fleming’s shyness, his being “not a great lecturer,” as acknowledged by Allison, may partly account for the poor reception received at the first reading of the initial paper describing lysozyme.
 At this presentation in December 1921 held at the Medical Research Club, an exclusive audience of the leading medical practitioners, no questions were asked1.
 There was no resulting discussion.
-This was a sure sign that the work was considered of no relevance, likely due to its lack of efficacy against human pathogens.
+This was a sure sign that the work was considered irrelevant, likely due to its lack of efficacy against human pathogens.
 What wasn’t appreciated by the audience is that the reason for this inefficacy was precisely borne out of the body’s existing use of lysozyme.
-The remaining bacteria capable of evading lysozyme, are then the ones that could affect us.
+The remaining bacteria capable of evading lysozyme are then the ones that could affect us.

-Work continued despite the poor initial reception, with 1922 seeing the publication of the first two papers describing lysozyme and the earliest findings around its capacity to kill bacteria.
+Work continued despite the poor initial reception, with 1922 publishing the first two papers describing lysozyme and the earliest findings around its capacity to kill bacteria.

 Blood, spit, tears, and eggs

-Figure 2 demonstrated lysozyme’s activity against streptococci.
-On the upper half of the agar plate we see a thick ‘lawn’ of bacterial growth, with bacterial colonies expanding to such an extent that they are inseparable from one another.
+Figure 2 demonstrates lysozyme’s activity against streptococci.
+On the upper half of the agar plate, we see a thick ‘lawn’ of bacterial growth, with bacterial colonies expanding to such an extent that they are inseparable from one another.
 On the lower half, tears diluted 100-fold were added to the dish.
-Here we see a dramatic reduction in the bacterial growth, with individual colonies clearly identifiable, showing the potency of lysozyme in tears.
+Here we see a dramatic reduction in bacterial growth, with individual colonies identifiable, showing the potency of lysozyme in tears.

-While tears diluted to 1% concentration retained their capability of killing bacteria, egg-white still functioned after a 1 in 50 million dilution.
-To put it another way, that is the same as if you were to divide one large beer (500ml) across 500,000 standard kegs (50l each).
+While tears diluted to 1% concentration retained their capability of killing bacteria, egg-white still functioned after 1 in 50 million dilutions.
+Put another way, that is the same as if you were to divide one large beer (500ml) across 500,000 standard kegs (50l each).

 Egg Lysozyme: extreme stability